-The usual redemption period is within six (6) months from the date of pawning or within such longer period as may be agreed upon by the pawnbroker and the pawner.
-Should the pawner recover the goods or redeems a pledge within the agreed redemption period, this operation would not trigger GST implications because there is no official transfer of ownership.
+Under section 18(1), Pawnbrokers Act 1972, the usual redemption period is within six (6) months from the date of pawning.
+The extension of time for redemption is allowed as may be agreed upon by the pawnbroker and the pawner under section 19, Pawnbrokers Act 1972.
+Should the pawner recovers the goods or redeems a pledge within the agreed redemption period; this operation would not trigger GST implications because there is no official transfer of ownership.
 A pawnbroker is not making a supply and should not account GST on the redemption.